boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 # Security Considerations

-The throughtput advice is bound to a traffic category, not individual flows.
+The throughtput advice is bound to a subscriber, a host, and traffic category, not individual flows.
 This is consistent with, e.g.,
-{{Section 8.1.1 of RFC9330}} which states that "there has never been a universal need to police the rate of individual application flows".
+{{Section 8.1.1 of ?RFC9330}} which states that "there has never been a universal need to police the rate of individual application flows".
+The rate-limits are set for various reasons (e.g., guards against resource abuse, fairness, etc.).
+Other mechanisms are enabled to protect against overload (e.g., DDoS mitigation).

 An attacker who has the ability to change the throuput advice objects exchanged over a network attachment may: